David Carpenter: San Diego County

-Three weeks after his sentencing, in 1984, Carpenter was arraigned in Marin County for the murders committed there, where he agreed to the appointment of public defender Frank Cox as his attorney.
+Three weeks after his sentencing, on December 5, Carpenter was arraigned in Marin County for the murders committed there, where he agreed to the appointment of public defender Frank Cox as his attorney.
 His preliminary hearing was delayed for several months so Cox could study the 20,000-page transcript of the Los Angeles County trial.
 In early 1986, Cox advised Carpenter to plead guilty to the five murder charges, which angered him and he fired Cox, but rehired him not long after.
 In September of that year, Carpenter's trial for the five murders in Marin County was moved to San Diego County before Superior Court Judge Herbert Hoffman.

 Carpenter's defense opted for an unusual plea of double jeopardy since both the prosecution and Judge Morrow from the Los Angeles County trial had said there was "overwhelming evidence" of Carpenter's guilt in the Marin County murders—cases he had yet to be tried for—and thus was a violation of state law.
 A hearing on the matter was denied by the Supreme Court of California.
 Carpenter's trial for the murders of Richard Stowers, Cynthia Moreland, Shauna May, Diane O'Connell and Anne Alderson commenced on January 5, 1988.

 Marin County Deputy District Attorney John Posey, who acted as head prosecutor, sought the death penalty.
 During opening statements, Posey outlined each of the victims' final moments, as well their last contact with their families.
 The prosecution called up Shane Williams, whom law enforcement had agreed to not prosecute as an accessory to murder, who testified that Carpenter gifted him his .38 caliber revolver at a warehouse in San Francisco days prior to his arrest.
 Williams' testimony was called into question by the defense, who argued that none of the detectives who had surveyed Carpenter in the days before his arrest had recalled him interacting with Williams.

 In April, Carpenter took the stand in his own defense.
 He struggled to speak clearly due to his stutter but testified that Purnell was not being truthful about her claim that she loaned him the gun later used in the murders and also claimed he was in Redwood City when several of them occurred.
 After one day of deliberations, on May 10, 1988, the jury convicted Carpenter on five counts of first-degree murder.
 He was found guilty of raping two of the women and attempting to rape a third.
 The jury recommended a death sentence on June 27, which Judge Hoffman formally imposed on July 19.